 When students are dropping courses it is important that they double check to confirm that the course has been removed from their record.
-To do this, students can go back to the "Student Menu" and click on "Class Schedule".
+To do this, students can go to the "Student Planning Overview" to view their class schedule.
 The changes that were made should appear there.
-If they don't, try exiting WebAdvisor and re-entering, and then click on "Class Schedule" again to determine if the course has been removed.
+If they don't, try exiting WebAdvisor and re-entering, and then click on "Student Planning Overview" again to determine if the course has been removed.

-If a student is taking a course through distance education, they should check that the course has been deleted in the course list since distance education courses do not show up on the schedule grid.
+If a student is taking a course through distance education, they should check at the bottom of their class schedule that the course has been deleted, as this is where registered distance education classes appear on the schedule grid.

 Students should note that Courselink is only updated periodically, and if a course is still listed on Courselink, it does not mean you are still enrolled.